meilisearch/documentation/resources/cookbooks/running_production.md

 ## Step 1: Install MeiliSearch

-There are different ways to get a running MeiliSearch on your Debian machine.
-For this example, we will compile the latest stable release of MeiliSearch from the source to ensure the binary uses your achitecture in the best possible way.
+There are different ways to get MeiliSearch running on your Debian machine.
+For this example, we will compile the latest stable release of MeiliSearch from source to ensure the binary uses your achitecture in the best possible way.

 ### 1.1.
 Install and update the system dependencies